Plant Grass Plugs in Spots of Shade For Instant Coverage

 This fast-growing bush can reach heights of up to 10 feet high with a width of 10 feet.
 This bush is often found along waterways, although it adapts well to dry land conditions as well.
 This plant has many beneficial properties for wetlands and wildlife.
-The quick growing root system helps to maintain the integrity of the water edges while the flowers and fruits offer food for insects, birds, squirrels and other animals.
+The quick-growing root system helps maintain the integrity of the water edges while the flowers and fruits offer insects, birds, squirrels, and other animals.

 River Birch Live Stakes (Betula nigra)

 These trees grow extremely fast to an incredible height of up to 80 feet.
 This tree prefers to be near water.
-These trees benefit nature and the environment by providing essential food for some species of birds, shrews, voles, deer, beavers, rabbits, and squirrels as well as preserving shorelines.
+These trees benefit nature and the environment by providing essential food for some species of birds, shrews, voles, deer, beavers, rabbits, and squirrels and preserving shorelines.

-When it comes to wetland plantings, it is essential to introduce plants that will grow roots and protect against erosion.
-For the fastest results, black willow stakes, silky dogwood live stakes, and river birch live stakes are all excellent choices for live stake plantings.
+It is essential to introduce plants that will grow roots and protect against erosion when it comes to wetland plantings.
+For the fastest results, black willow stakes, silky dogwood live stakes, and river birch live stakes are excellent choices for live stake plantings.